 The Laboratory of Translational Genomics (LTG) investigates the biological basis of common inherited genetic variants associated with cancer susceptibility.
-Together with the NCI Cancer Genomics Research Laboratory (CGR), formerly known as the Core Genotyping Facility (CGF), the Laboratory carries out genome-wide association studies (GWAS), including the project known as CGEMS (see below).
+Together with the NCI Cancer Genomics Research Laboratory (CGR), formerly known as the Core Genotyping Facility (CGF), the Laboratory carries out genome-wide association studies (GWAS).

 Using data from large-scale GWAS that evaluate hundreds of thousands of single nucleotide polymorphisms (SNPs), investigators at the LTG are studying the associations between genetic markers and cancer risk.
 To understand the biology underlying these associations, investigators are following up with focused validation studies, deep-sequencing, and functional analyses, such as analyses of expression levels and methylation patterns.
 This research relies on multidisciplinary approaches from population genetics, epidemiology and molecular evolution.

 GWAS have yielded close to 750 regions in the genome associated with 135 different diseases and traits.
-Of these, 135 regions are associated with nearly two dozen cancers, and six regions are associated with multiple cancers.
-To more fully understand these novel findings, laboratory studies at the LTG are underway to identify the causal variants responsible for these associations through validation, deep sequencing, and translational work.
+Of these, over 500 regions are associated with nearly two dozen cancers, and at least 30 regions are associated with multiple cancers.
+To more fully understand these novel findings, laboratory studies at the LTG are identifying the causal variants responsible for these associations through validation, deep sequencing, and translational work.
 In doing so, researchers are providing functional and biological insights into the mechanisms of carcinogenesis.

 These efforts would not be possible without NCI’s long term investment in the Cohort Consortium, an international partnership of four million people from 41 cohorts, comprised of diverse populations.
 The cohorts provide extensive risk factor data and biospecimens, including germline DNA.